Extended Display Identification Data: CTA Extension Block

-CEA EDID Timing Extension data format - Version 3
+CTA Extension data format

 The Data Block Collection contains one or more data blocks detailing video, audio, and speaker placement information about the display.
 The blocks can be placed in any order, and the initial byte of each block defines both its type and its length:

 If the Tag code is 7, an Extended Tag Code is present in the first payload byte of the data block, and the second payload byte represents the first payload byte of the extended data block.

 Once one data block has ended, the next byte is assumed to be the beginning of the next data block.
 This is the case until the byte (designated in byte 2, above) where the DTDs are known to begin.